Daniel-Bispo/Daniel-Bispo/README.md

 *"Change is the essential process of all existence." - Mr. Spock*

-I'm currently working on being JavaScript full stack expert.
+I'm currently working on being a full stack expert.